Mustafa-Hakimji/Namaste-React/Readme.md

 - Different Dev and Production bundles

 # JSX

 - JSX is not HTML inside Javascript its HTML or XML like syntax
+- JSX is nothing but a React Eelement at the end of the day.
+- JSX prevents the melicious data form any api to get injected in our code as it purifies it before injecting.

+# Components

+- Components are simple Javascript functions which returs JSX.
+- As Components are functions so we can also write Javascript inside it and then return the JSX React Eelement.
+- Component composition meanst that combining two or more components together.
+- Component name must starts with a capital letter so react is able to identify it as a component.